Simple Considerations for Choosing a Horse Bit

 A simple analogy in human terms: A toddler is kept in a playpen because he cannot understand the rules.
 You wouldn’t think of keeping a teenager in a “cage”.
 He can have more freedom because he understands and respects more rules (cues).
 A horse who understands can use less pressure.

 While the tongue pressure is more intense in simple snaffles (the most frequently used bit on young horses) than other bits, a young horse can learn how to understand a couple of points of more intense bit pressure more quickly than 4 or 5 pressures at once.
-The goal is to give a horse as much comfort and freedom as he can have without sacrificing control, and a young horse needs quite a bit of control (provided by the tongue pressure).
+At this young age when he may “run into” his bit more often or with more force, it is also best to “save” his bars for later, more sophisticated training.
+The goal is to give a horse as much comfort and freedom as he can have without sacrificing control, and a young horse may need quite a bit of control.

 The younger horse generally works best with tongue pressure, little bar pressure and simple, lateral pull.
 As your horse progresses, he can learn to work with less tongue pressure while he learns about curb and bar pressure.
 By adding new controls while reducing already-mastered controls, the horse’s understanding of bit cues grows more sophisticated and the cues become LESS severe, not more severe.